 practical/practicable: practical is the opposite of theoretical, practicable is capable of being done, as in ‘It is practicable but would be too expensive’.

-practice/practise: practice is the noun, as in a doctor’s practice.
+practice/practise: practice is the noun, as in a doctor’s practice, or ‘practice is essential to become a good violin player’.
 Practise is the verb, as in ‘she practises the violin until the neighbours go crazy’ or ‘the doctor practises in London’.
 It’s the same with licence/license.

 pre: This means in advance, so pre-planned, pre-recorded, pre-ordered and pre-prepared are tautological.